RohmSemiconductor/Linux-Kernel-PMIC-Drivers/BD718XX/imx8-patches/v4.9.136-stable-19_11_2018/README.md

 # ROHM bd718x7 PMIC. i.MX8 specific set of patches

-This patch set backports the ROHM BD718x7 PMIC driver on top of linux stable kernel version 4.9.136.
+This patch set backports the ROHM BD718x7 PMIC driver on top of the Linux stable kernel version 4.9.136.
 (Patches 1-19 + patch 22)

 Patches 20 and 21 change the community driver to work for powering NXP i.MX8 processor as explained in data-sheet.
-This means following changes compared to plain community driver:
+This means following changes compared to a plain community driver:

-The main benefit is that patch series allows PMIC to transition to SNVS state when PMIC_ON_REQ or power-button are used to suspend the system.
+The main benefit is that the patch series allow PMIC to transition to SNVS state when PMIC_ON_REQ or a power-button are used to suspend the system.
-SNVS state on i.MX8 is power saving state where only SNVS domain stays powered.
-Using this state with BD71837/BD71847 is not straightforward because when SNVS is reached after poweroff state, the regulators with SW control bit enabled will stay unpowered.
-Thus if any boot critical regulator has SW control enabled the system fails to boot if SNVS is used.
+The SNVS state on the i.MX8 is a power saving state where only the SNVS domain stays powered.
+Using this state with BD71837/BD71847 is not straightforward because when SNVS is reached after the power-off state, the regulators with the SW control bit enabled will stay unpowered.
+Thus if any boot critical regulator has the SW control enabled the system fails to boot if SNVS is used.
-Community driver emphasizes giving full control over regulators to SW and thus always transitions to READY state instead of SNVS.
+The community driver emphasizes giving full control over regulators to the SW and thus always transitions to READY state instead of SNVS.
 This is not optimal with i.MX8 because in READY state also SNVS domain is unpowered.

-Patch 0020 disables SW enable/disable control from all other regulators except buck3 and buck4 - which are not boot critical on i.MX8 systems (typically connected to GPU and VPU) and which may provide remarkable power savings when disabled.
+Patch 0020 disables the SW enable/disable control from all other regulators except buck3 and buck4 - which are not boot critical on i.MX8 systems (typically connected to GPU and VPU) and which may provide remarkable power savings when disabled.

-Patch 0021 allows user to specify HW run level (RUN, IDLE, SUSPEND) specific voltages for DVS bucks.
+Patch 0021 allows user to specify the HW run level (RUN, IDLE, SUSPEND) specific voltages for DVS bucks.

-This patch series was created on top of linux-stabe tree tag 2.9.136 at NOV 19 2018.
+This patch series was created on top of linux-stabe tree tag 2.9.136 on November 19th 2018.

 Please contact matti.vaittinen@fi.rohmeurope.com if you have problems with the patches.